pedrospeixoto/iModel/README.md

 6) Use GMT visualization tool scripts from gmt/plot.sh to plot output (Generic Mapping Tool need to be installed separately)

 7) Problems?
-Send me an e-mail
+Send an e-mail to pedrosp@ime.usp.br

 ----------------------------------------------------------------------------